| Lucky is the traveler who can step

 to rinse well, as bringing any trace of soap into the bath

-When you are completely rinsed you proceed to the bath itself,
+is the most serious breach of protocol.
+[Top] When you are completely rinsed you proceed to the bath itself,

 whereupon you lower yourself in gingerly, as the water is sometimes